 In a Harvard Business Review study they found that companies with purpose make more money and have more involved employees, all because they’re operating from purpose.

-The first step in building an authentic brand is positioning your company around that purpose.
+The first step in building a purpose-driven, authentic brand is positioning your organization around that purpose.
 One of the ways we do this is by using an exercise from Ogilvy & Mather’s called the Big Ideal.

 with your brand’s best self—what your company actually does when you are at your best:

-Dove’s big ideal is that the world would be a better place if women were allowed to feel good about their bodies.
+Dove’s Big Ideal is: The world would be a better place if women were allowed to feel good about their bodies.
 This purpose drives the focus for everything they do.
 Their job is not just to sell soap; it’s to create products that help women feel good about their bodies.

-This purpose and focus then comes out loud and proud in everything they do in their marketing strategy.
-Dove has been running the real beauty campaign for over a decade now and it’s still resonating and relevant because it’s coming from their purpose.
+This purpose and focus then comes out loud and proud in everything they do inside their operations and also in their marketing strategy.
+Dove has been running the Real Beauty campaign for over a decade now and it’s still relevant because it matters in our world and it’s rooted in their purpose.

-Often times companies will disregard an authentic, purpose-driven approach to building their company and brand because they think it is only applicable to environmentally or socially responsible companies like Patagonia or Tom’s Shoes.
+And that’s the thing about authenticity and a purpose-driven approach.
+Often times companies will disregard its power because they think it’s only applicable to environmentally or socially responsible companies like Patagonia or Tom’s Shoes.

-When you’re building an authentic brand, how do people fit into the equation?
+When you’re building a purpose-driven, authentic brand, how do people fit into the equation?
 Every day it seems that there’s some new marketing tactic to try; a new piece of technology that will magically help you earn customers faster.
 But technology will not earn customers.
-Having a great product, building a great company, being authentic, and doing the work to find and connect with your people will.
+Having a great product, building a great company, being authentic, and doing the work to connect with your people will.

-We have worked for a company called Traveling Vineyard for the past three years.
-They’re a direct sales company.
-They have several thousand people, or Wine Guides as they call them, who are mostly women, who sell wine for them.
+Traveling Vineyard is a direct sales company.
+They have several thousand people, or Wine Guides as they call them, who are mostly women selling wine for them at in-home wine tastings.

 Before we met Traveling Vineyard, that’s exactly what they were doing.
 Selling wine.
-And they were struggling to connect with their people.
+And they were struggling to connect with their people; their customers.

-In the very beginning of our work with Traveling Vineyard, we began by identifying an audience that appeared to be 3 different types of moms: a stay-at-home-mom who loves her family but could use a little extra income without a lot of commitment.
+With Traveling Vineyard, their top 3 customer groups were 3 different types of moms: a SAHM who loves her family but could use a little extra income without a lot of commitment.
 An empty-nester who’s looking for something new to consume her life now that her kids are gone.
-And an achiever; someone who is tired of just being a mom and wants something that’s just for her.
+And an achiever – someone who is tired of just being a mom and wants something that’s just for her.

 But when we were building their persona, we didn’t just stop here by identifying these stereotypes.